jallier/SimpleWarpGate/readme.md

 The gate is then created and can be teleported to from any other gate by right clicking on the sign, then clicking the button that appears on the left side of the portal.

 ## Install
+Download the jar from the releases page on github

 To install, drop the .jar file in the plugins folder of the spigot install

 Then simply create gates in game.

+## To compile

+If you want to make changes, you will need to build the plugin using spigot, which also requires a copy of spigot locally as a dependency.

+The spigot site has some guides on how to set this up